 Young Libyans Get Three New Football Pitches in Country’s Conflict-Affected South

 The chronically instable situation in southern Libya is compounded by intercommunal conflict, among other major challenges such as shortages of basic services, lack of rule of law and collapsed institutions.
 Through local meetings, communities in Sabha and Qatroun raised the need to IOM for public spaces where young people can safely practice sports regardless of their ethnic background.
 They hoped that playing together might also improve relations between different ethnic groups.
-Recreation spaces also be a great asset for psychosocial support to conflict affected youth, while also helping contribute to combatting radicalization.
+Recreation spaces also be a great asset for psychosocial support to conflict affected youth.

 In answer to this request, the development of recreational public spaces began and was closely coordinated with and supported by the community representatives, local authorities and Councils to which IOM handed over the playgrounds.
 The construction of the pitches by three local construction companies, supported by the European Union and the Government of Germany, was completed at the start of January 2018.